Ratargul Swamp Forest

-Ratargul Swamp Forest (ꠞꠣꠔꠣꠞꠉꠥꠟ ꠎꠟꠣꠛꠘ, রাতারগুল জলাবন) is a freshwater swamp forest located in Gowain River, Fatehpur Union, Gowainghat, Sylhet, Bangladesh.
+Ratargul Swamp Forest (রাতারগুল জলাবন) is a freshwater swamp forest located in Gowain River, Fatehpur Union, Gowainghat, Sylhet, Bangladesh.
 Ratargul was once thought to be the only swamp forest in Bangladesh, and one of the few freshwater swamp forests in the world.
 Later, more swamp forests namely Jugirkandi Mayabon, Bujir Bon and Lokkhi Baor swamp forest were discovered in Bangladesh.

-Its area is 3325.61 acre including 504 acre declared as the animal sanctuary in 2015.
+Its area is 3325.61 acre, including 504 acre declared as the animal sanctuary in 2015.
 It is known as the Sundarbans of Sylhet.
-This is second largest swamp forest in Bangladesh, located 26 km from Sylhet.
+This is the second-largest swamp forest in Bangladesh, located 26 km from Sylhet.

 The evergreen forest is situated by the river Goain and linked with the channel Chengir Khal.
 Most of the trees growing here are the Dalbergia reniformis (করচ গাছ Koroch tree).
 The forest is submerged under 20–30 ft of water in the rainy season.
 For the rest of the year, the water level is about 10 ft deep.

 Location

-View of the swamp forest from the watch tower.
+View of the swamp forest from the watchtower.